 for protecting shareholders, taxpayers and other entities indirectly affected by business transactions.

-While there is a need to ensure that corrupt practices do not bear fruit, there is also a need to maintain trust in the binding nature of the contractual undertakings (Pacta sunt servanda), as it is a core component of successful
+While there is a need to ensure that corrupt practices do not bear fruit, there is also a need to maintain trust in the binding nature of the contractual undertakings as it is a core component of successful

 business life.
 There must, therefore, be a balance between the efforts to fight corruption and the treatment of corruption as a breach of a Contract justifying its termination.